UCMJ Article 87b

 5. That, under the circumstances, the behavior or language was disrespectful to that commissioned officer.

-A military service member may be subject to prosecution for a violation of Article 89 (Assault of a Superior Commissioned Officer) if they strike their superior commissioned officer or draw or lift up any weapon or offer any violence against that officer while the officer is in the execution of the officer’s office.
+A military service member may be subject to prosecution for a violation of Article 89 (Assault of a Superior Commissioned Officer) if they strike their superior commissioned officer, draw or lift any weapon, or offer any violence against that officer while the officer is in the execution of the officer’s office.
 The prosecution must prove beyond a reasonable doubt:

-1. that the accused struck, drew, or lifted up a weapon against, or offered violence against, a certain commissioned officer;
+1. that the accused struck, drew, or lifted a weapon against, or offered violence against, a specific commissioned officer;

 2. that the officer was the superior commissioned officer of the accused;